DFE-Digital/teaching-vacancies-design-history/app/posts/2022-10-20-job-listing-page-iteration.md

 ### Removing the ‘Similar jobs’ section

-We removed the ‘Similar jobs nearby’ section because it does not currently show relevant suggestions.
+We removed the ‘Similar jobs nearby’ section because it does not show relevant suggestions.

 In future, we’ll add this functionality back in when we can reliably show relevant suggestions.